decretist/ICMCL17/proceedings/ICMCL17.md

 and a formal legal meaning that was derived from but was considerably more precise than its previous general use in Christian discourse.

-For example, during this period, oaths of non-calumniation at the onset of legal proceedings came to be required of all litigants in canonical courts.
-The calumny oath had been a normal part of Roman civil procedure in the age of Justinian but disappeared from use in the West along with the rest of Justinianic Roman law in the Early Middle Ages.
+For example, during this period, the oath of non-calumniation (*de calumnia vitanda*) came to be required of almost all litigants at the onset of legal proceedings in canonical courts.
+The oath had been a normal part of Roman civil procedure in the age of Justinian but disappeared from use in the West along with the rest of Justinianic Roman law in the Early Middle Ages.
 It reemerged in the West in the second quarter of the eleventh century.
-For example, the judge in a 1029 case from the bishop's court in Ravenna asked first the plaintiff's notary on behalf of his client and then the defendant to take the oath *de calumnia vitanda*.
+For example, the judge in a 1029 case from the bishop's court in Ravenna asked first the plaintiff's notary on behalf of his client and then the defendant to take the oath.
 Both declined to do so.
 It is noteworthy that this episode took place almost half a century before the 1076 Placitum of Marturi (Poggibonsi), usually taken as signaling the revival of Justinianic Roman law in the West.
-By the second quarter of the twelfth century, use of the calumny oath was widespread enough to make it an active topic of discussion during the reigns of Honorius II (1124-30), Innocent II (1130-1143), and Eugenius III (1145-1153).
+By the second quarter of the twelfth century, use of the oath was widespread enough to make its use an active topic of discussion during the reigns of Honorius II (1124-30), Innocent II (1130-1143), and Eugenius III (1145-1153).
 The contested issues were (i) who should be required to take the oath (some litigants, all litigants, advocates on behalf of litigants, or advocates as well as litigants), and (ii) the kinds of cases in which litigants or advocates or both should be required to take the oath (Eugenius treated cases concerning tithes, possession of churches, and "spiritual affairs" as exceptions to a general requirement to take the oath).
-The general trend over the course of the second half of the century was in the direction of extending the requirement and "[b]y the close of the twelfth century the calumny oath had become a normal element of canonical civil procedure and might be required in most contested cases, at least if one of the parties insisted upon it."[^12]
+The general trend over the course of the second half of the century was in the direction of extending the requirement and "[b]y the close of the twelfth century the calumny oath had become a normal element of canonical civil procedure and might be required in most contested cases, at least if one of the parties insisted upon it."[@brundage_calumny_2004,795-799]

 We should expect to see at least three Latin lemmas associated with the concept of calumny: